nandee95/Extended_Steamgifts/README.md

 <a target="_blank" href="https://steamcommunity.com/tradeoffer/new/?partner=95793561&amp;token=HxnczDWg"><img src="https://raw.githubusercontent.com/nandee95/Extended_Steamgifts/master/img/steam_donate.png"></a>

+Pull requests only for bugs.
+Please do not create pull requests for new features.
+The script isn't under active development anymore.
+However i'm trying to keep it working and up to date.

+<b>Description:</b>
 This is an userscript for steamgifts.com It helps you to use this website faster and makes the browsing more confortable.
 It has a lot of cool features.
 Check out the screenshots!!

 <a href="http://steamcommunity.com/groups/extendedsg">Steam Group</a>